uchicago-library/lucy/README.md

 $ mod_wsgi-express start-server --url-alias /css css lucy.wsgi
 ```

 Now if you open your browser to http://localhost:8000 you'll see that the site should be correctly serving both static files and dynamic content.
-Please note: I ran into some trouble doing this with the default Python 3.7 on my mac.
-This seems to be a common issue based on the GitHub page for mod_wsgi-express, but installing Python 3.8 via Homebrew and using that version worked around that problem.
+Please note:  I ran into some trouble running mod_wsgi-express with the default Python 3.7 on my Mac.
+This seems to be a common issue based on the GitHub page for that software, but using Homebrew's Python3.8 worked around that problem.

 If you go to https://github.com/johnjung/lucy you can see production code for the site, which expands on the ideas here.